How to choose compression stockings in 5 steps?

 Choose a compression stocking accurately measured to the user's gender and morphology.

-Thus, it is essential to go for compression socks designed for women or men specifically, as the case may be.
+Thus, it is essential to go for compression socks designed specifically for women or men, as the case may be.

 Compression Stockings For Women - Pink Purple - With Pink Background